 Your surgeon will explain how to prepare for your operation.
-For example, if you smoke, you will be asked to stop, as smoking increases your risk of getting a wound infection and slows your recovery.
+For example, if you smoke, they might advise you to stop, as it increases your risk of getting a wound infection and will slow your recovery.

 Bunion surgery is usually done as a day-case operation.
 This means you have the operation and can go home the same day.

 You can have bunion surgery under general anaesthesia and be asleep during the operation, or you may have local anaesthesia.
-This will completely block the pain in your foot and you will stay awake during the operation.
+This will completely block the pain in your foot and you’ll stay awake during the operation.
 You can also have bunion surgery under spinal anaesthesia – this will numb the nerves from your waist to your toes.
-You may be given a sedative with local and spinal anaesthetic to help you relax.
+Your surgeon might give you a sedative with local and spinal anaesthetic to help you relax.

 A general anaesthetic can make you sick so it's important that you don't eat or drink anything for six hours before your operation.
 Follow your anaesthetist or surgeon's advice.
-If you have any questions, just ask – nothing is too big or too small.
+If you have any questions, just ask.

-You may need to wear compression stockings during bunion surgery to keep the blood flowing well through your legs.
+You might need to wear compression stockings during bunion surgery to keep your blood flowing well through your legs.

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
-This is your opportunity to understand what will happen.
-You might like to prepare some questions to ask about the risks, benefits and any alternatives to the procedure.
-This will help you to inform yourself, so you can give your consent for the procedure to go ahead.
+If you’re unsure about anything, ask.
+No question is too small.
+Being fully informed will help you feel more at ease and will allow you to give your consent for bunion surgery to go ahead.
 You may be asked to do this by signing a consent form.

-There are a number of other treatments that don't involve having surgery.
+There are other treatments for bunions that don't involve having surgery.
 These include:

 - bunion pads that ease the pressure on the lump